$34.41-$38.44 Hourly / $71,572.80-$79,955.20 Yearly

 Completes incident reports and related documentation in accordance with department policy.

-Minimum Experience Qualifications: At least 5 years Tucson Fire Department that includes two years as a Paramedic, Fire Prevention Inspector, or Engineer, or a combination of two one-year periods in the same classification
+At least 5 years’ experience with Tucson Fire Department that includes two years in rank as a paramedic, fire inspector, or fire engineer, or combination of two one-year periods in the classifications as paramedic, fire inspector, or fire engineer as of the closing date.

 Non-NIDA Drug Test